germaniii-com/blog.germaniii.com/content/tools/nginx.md

 ---
-title: 'How to run an NGINX Reverse Proxy server using Docker compose'
+id: nginx
+aliases: []
+tags: []
-description: 'How to run an nginx container running as a reverse proxy server with basic configuration on docker using a docker compose file'
+description: How to run an nginx container running as a reverse proxy server with basic configuration on docker using a docker compose file
-pubDate: 'Sep 04 2024'
+pubDate: Sep 04 2024
+title: How to run an NGINX Reverse Proxy server using Docker compose
 ---

 ## Before we begin

 Make sure you have docker installed on your system.
-If you are on windows, I have a short guide on how to install it in [WSL](https://blog.germaniii.com/blog/how-to-setup-docker-on-ubuntu-22-04-wsl)
+If you are on windows, I have a short guide on how to install it in [[wsl]]

 ## Create a directory to store your files